 My favorite budget meal in Brussels is having simple pub grub in an atmospheric old pub with a gaggle of "beer pilgrims," who've flocked here from around the world to appreciate some of Europe's best brew and selection — more than 300 Belgian varieties.

-Bone up on bonjour and s'il vous plait.
-Brussels speaks French.
-Though the city (and country) is officially bilingual and filled with foreign visitors, 80 percent of the locals speak French first and English second, if at all.
+Brussels speaks French, so bone up on your bonjour and s'il vous plaît.
+Though the city (and country) is officially bilingual and filled with foreign visitors, 80 percent of the locals speak French first.

 Belgium is split between Wallonia in the south, where they speak French, and Flanders in the north, where they speak Flemish, a dialect of Dutch.
 French-speakers have often dominated the national government, which irks the Flemish, who comprise about 60 percent of the Belgian population.
 The longstanding rivalry has made it increasingly difficult for the Belgian Parliament to form a stable coalition government.
 One prime minister recently said that Belgians are united only by the king, a love of beer, and the national soccer team.